This guidance document was originally released on April 18, 2020. The guidance was updated on March 18, 2021 to:

 What Should I Do if I Feel Sick?

 Do not come to work if you:

-Helping to keep safe, healthy food flowing to people is critical work and should continue even when stay-at-home orders are in place.
-This essential work must be done as safely as possible.
+Providing safe and healthy food to people is critical work and should continue even when stay-at-home orders are in place.
+To perform this essential work as safely as possible, you must:

 What is Physical Distancing?

-Safe physical distancing means staying at least six feet (two meters) from others.
+Safe physical distancing means staying at least 6 feet (two meters) from others.
 Physical distancing can help stop illnesses from spreading.
 What you can do: